mattrwyrick/docx_tool/README.md

 # docx_tool
-A wrapper class for python-docx to write to word documents clearly.
+A wrapper class for python-docx to write word documents clearly.